Mäntyharju railway station

 The Mäntyharju railway station (Mäntyharjun rautatieasema, Mäntyharju järnvägsstation) is located in the municipality and central urban area of Mäntyharju, Finland.
 It is located along the Kouvola–Iisalmi railway, and its neighboring stations are Kouvola in the south and Mikkeli in the north.

 The Finnish Heritage Agency has declared the Mäntyharju station area a protected culture site of national importance.

-Services
+Services and departure tracks

 Mäntyharju is served by long-distance services (InterCity and Pendolino) that pass through the Kouvola-Iisalmi line.